ZBHorizon/KoerberTravelTool/README.md

 ```
 The resulting `ReiseManagerSetup.exe` is placed in the `build` directory and
 contains all files from the install tree without any component selection.
+The installer first asks whether to install for the current user or for all
+users (the latter requires administrator privileges).
+Afterwards you can choose
-The installer allows selecting both the installation directory and the target
+the installation directory and, near the end, select the target `Reisen` root
-`Reisen` root folder.
-It registers Explorer context menus and configures the
+folder.
+It registers Explorer context menus and configures the Reisen folder
-Reisen folder view to show columns for Name, Titel, Firma, Kategorien, Ort,
+view to show columns for Name, Titel, Firma, Kategorien, Ort, Dauer,
-Dauer, Startdatum, Enddatum and Erstelldatum so you can create or edit trips
+Startdatum, Enddatum and Erstelldatum so you can create or edit trips directly
-directly from File Explorer.
-During installation an **Uninstall.exe** is
+from File Explorer.
+During installation an **Uninstall.exe** is generated in the
-generated in the chosen directory and also registered with "Apps & Features" so
+chosen directory and also registered with "Apps & Features" so
 the application can be removed easily.

 ## Usage